The Brand New Testament: Plot

 The first apostle is a reclusive woman who lost her left arm in an accident and feels nobody will love her.
-The second is a man who hates his work and his life, who has decided to never move from a bench in the park now that he knows the date of his death.
+The second is a man who hates his work and his life, and has decided to never move from a bench in the park now that he knows the date of his death.
 Ea translates to allow him to converse with a bird.
 This induces him to follow a flock of birds to the North Pole.
 The third apostle is a sexually frustrated man who is awkward with women and remains lovesick for a German girl he met once as a boy.
 With Ea's encouragement, he becomes a voice actor for porn movies, where he encounters and establishes a relationship with his lifelong fixation.
 The fourth apostle is a man who is fascinated with death and killing.
-He purchases a rifle and shoots people knowing that, since all death dates are already predetermined, they can not be his responsibility.
+He purchases a rifle and shoots people knowing that, since all death dates are already predetermined, they cannot be his responsibility.
 Ea prods him to shoot a woman, the first apostle.
-He hits her in her prosthetic arm.
-Believing this to be a divine signal, he courts the woman and they establish a relationship, and he learns to embrace life instead of death.
+When she doesn't die, because he hit her in her prosthetic arm, he believes this to be a divine signal, starts a relationship with her, and learns to embrace life instead of death.
 The fifth apostle is an elderly woman trapped in a loveless marriage, especially now that her husband knows he will outlive her by many years.
 Ea persuades her to cheat on her husband.
 She has sex with a young male prostitute, and then forms a love relationship with a gorilla.
 The gorilla scares her husband away, to her delight.
 The sixth apostle is a sickly boy who, with only days left to live, decides to live them as a girl.
 Ea encourages her to live each day as the equivalent of one month.